Free Delivery (U.K Mainland Only)

 As we can accept your order and make a legally enforceable agreement without further reference to you, you must read these terms and conditions to make sure that they contain all that you want and nothing that you are not happy with.
 If you are not sure about anything, just call us on 0151 378 7586.

 1. These Terms and Conditions will apply to the purchase of the goods by you (the Customer or you).
-We are Cappa E Spada a sole trader based in England and Wales whose office is at Cappa E Spada Outhouse 1 & Design Studio, Unit 1, 34 Regent Street, Liverpool, Merseyside, L3 7BN, United Kingdom with email address ; telephone number 0151 378 7586; (the Supplier or us or we).
+We are Cappa E Spada a sole trader based in England and Wales whose workshop is at Cappa E Spada Outhouse 1 & Design Studio, Unit 1, 34 Regent Street, Liverpool, Merseyside, L3 7BN, United Kingdom with email address email@example.com; telephone number 0151 378 7586; (the Supplier or us or we).

 2. These are the terms on which we sell all goods to you.
 By ordering any of the goods, you agree to be bound by these terms and conditions.
 By ordering any of the services, you agree to be bound by these terms and conditions.
 You can only purchase the goods from the website if you are eligible to enter into a contract and are at least 18 years old.